How to Make a Simple Potato Vegetable Soup

-This Soup is So Creamy!
+This Soup Is So Creamy!

 When I started to make this soup, I had no idea that it will turn out so yummy!
 The whole process was very simple and easy.
-You boil a potato, carrot, and onion, puree with spices, add milk to get this aromatic, creamy soup starter.
+You boil a potato, carrot, and onion, puree with spices, and add milk to get this aromatic, creamy soup starter.

 Serve it hot with some fresh butter and grated cheese on top.
 I garnished the soup with a few chopped fresh basil leaves from my home garden.
 I found the chunks of basil to be very aromatic while sipping this soup.
 Give it a try.

 Here is the recipe for this creamy soup.

 - 1/4 tsp pepper powder, increase the quantity for more spiciness

 - 1/4 cup milk

 - 1/4 tsp butter, for serving each bowl

 - 2 pinches grated cheese, for serving each bowl